-Boiler cover, also known as boilercare, is an insurance policy that can pay for the cost of repairing and servicing your boiler and heating system.
+Boiler cover, also known as boilercare, is an insurance policy that can pay for the cost of repairing and servicing your heating system and boiler.

 It means a qualified engineer will come out whenever your boiler breaks down, and you will be covered for the cost of the: